Transport Workers Union

 How does Transport Workers Union spend its money?

 Transport Workers Union directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Transport Workers Union tax-deductible?